vinhkhuc/kaggle-sentiment-popcorn/README.md

 ### What is it? ###
 This is the source code of my submission for the Kaggle competition ["Bag of Words Meets Bags of Popcorn"] (https://www.kaggle.com/c/word2vec-nlp-tutorial).
-The score on the leader board is 0.9766.
+The leader board score is 0.9766.

-The model is the ensemble of NBSVM, Paragraph Vector and Gated Recurrent Neural Network.
-It is adapted from the code in the paper ["Ensemble of Generative and Discriminative Techniques for Sentiment Analysis of Movie Reviews"] (http://arxiv.org/abs/1412.5335) by Grégoire Mesnil and others.
+The model is an ensemble of NBSVM, Paragraph Vector and Gated Recurrent Neural Network.
+It was based on the code from the paper ["Ensemble of Generative and Discriminative Techniques for Sentiment Analysis of Movie Reviews"] (http://arxiv.org/abs/1412.5335) by Grégoire Mesnil and others.

 ### How to run ###
-* The data should be put into the directory [data](https://github.com/vinhkhuc/kaggle-sentiment-popcorn/tree/master/data).
+* Data should be put into the directory [data](https://github.com/vinhkhuc/kaggle-sentiment-popcorn/tree/master/data).

-* The code requires numpy, pandas, Theano and passage.
-They can be installed by running:
+* The code requires numpy, pandas, Theano and passage which can be installed by running:
 ```
 sudo pip install -r requirements.txt
 ```

-* After that, run the following script to generate the submission file ensemble-submission.csv:
+* After that, run the following command to generate the submission file "ensemble-submission.csv":
 ```
 chmod +x run.sh && time ./run.sh
 ```